Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Although the appearance of guilt seems like a typical reaction from dogs, scientists suggest it may be related to the animals’ relationship with humans.
 Dogs were the first creatures to be domesticated, and they’ve lived with humans for thousands of years.
 Over time, canines have learned how to appease their owners.
 When they’re scolded for misbehaving, they cower and fold back their ears in a submissive posture.
 Rather than expressing guilt, they’re only acting fearful to show humans they want the punishment to end.

-In 2009, a groundbreaking study was conducted by Alexandra Horowitz to determine if guilt was possible with dogs.
+In 20091, a groundbreaking study was conducted by Alexandra Horowitz to determine if guilt was possible with dogs.
 The research involved recording the reactions of dogs and owners when a treat was left in the room.
 The pet parents were told to scold the dogs if they returned and discovered the food was gone.

 Sometimes, the dogs were allowed to eat the treats when the owners left the room, but other subjects were told their dogs ate the treats when they did not eat anything.
 So, some people disciplined their pets even when they did nothing.

 Horowitz and her team found that the dogs in both groups acted similarly when angry owners approached them.
-Whether the animal ate the forbidden treat or not, it displayed a guilty look.
+Whether the animal ate the forbidden treat or not, they displayed a guilty look.
 The veterinary scientists suggest that the term “guilty look” should be replaced with a “submissive look.”
 Although the study has led many to conclude that guilt is impossible with dogs, Horowitz claims that she has not ruled out guilt as a canine emotion.
-With further research, perhaps scientists will learn more about how canines view inappropriate behavior and the human reaction to it.

 Learning Through Training

 Dogs cannot learn the difference between appropriate behavior and bad behavior without thorough training from owners.
 Until humans enforce the rules, dogs rely on their instincts for decision-making.
-Some breeds adapt to training better than others, and adult dogs that were recently adopted require a significant amount of patience during the training period.
+Some breeds adapt to training better than others, and adult dogs that were recently adopted typically require a significant amount of patience during the training period.

 labradoodle dog and woman owner at the park

-Image Credit: Lopolo, Shutterstock
+Image By: Lopolo, Shutterstock

 Divider 2

-See also:
+See Also:

 Featured Image Credit: espirito85, Shutterstock

-Related Articles
+Related articles

 Further Reading

-Vet Articles
+Vet articles

 Latest Vet Answers